Skip to main content

 Formal Ball Highlights

-Rose Exchange: During the ball orange roses will be given at random to attendees at the ball.
-Each person then is asked to present that rose to someone they did not know prior to attending the ball.
-During this exchange it is asked that no one person is to receive more than one rose as it would be unfair.
-The purpose of this is solely to help encourage people to mingle during the ball.
+Rose Exchange: During the ball lavender roses will be given at random to attendees.
+Each person is then asked to present that rose to someone they did not know prior to the ball.
+The purpose of this is solely to help encourage people to mingle.

 Staff Dancers: There will be staff members at the ball whose purpose is to dance with attendees.
-They will each be wearing the same style of buttoner and be introduced at the beginning of the ball to help attendees identify who they are.
-Should they be asked to dance they will say yes, so there is no fear of being turned down.
-Likewise, they may ask attendees to dance.
-It is up to the discretion of the attendee, however, as to whether or not they agree to the dance.
-The staff will also be able to teach others basic dance steps during the ball if they wish to learn.
+They will each be wearing the same style of boutonniere and be introduced at the beginning of the ball to help attendees identify who they are.

 Staff dancers demonstrating